-This book has had a major impact on me.
+This book has had a significant impact on me.
 It is hard sometimes to be an entrepreneur and to start-up a business.
-Understanding the concept of being really good a something and being recognised for that is a vital step to your success.
+Understanding the concept of being good at something and being recognised for that is a vital step to your success.
 This book has helped me to re-order my priorities.
-It made me understand that in order to create real value and solve real problems you need to be really good at what you do.
+It made me understand that to create real value and solve real problems; you need to be good at what you do.
 This book is a must read for any entrepreneur.

 From the Book: